gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Some of them aren't exactly aligned with the values statement I gave you."

 I shrugged.
-His "values statement" had been a who's who of surviving oligarchs who were trying to cling to power by only swapping assets amongst themselves.
+His "values statement" had been a who's who of surviving oligarchs, all of whom seemed to enjoy investing in the same pointless projects that he did.
 "Some of your suggestions were in the top forty.
 We had to go wider for safety's sake."

 He snorted.
 "Safety.
-Seems to be the only thing people think about these days.
+Seems to be the only thing you people think about these days.
 *We* took risks.
 We *built* things,
 amazing things.